Shaun Bartlett

-Shaun Bartlett (born 31 October 1972) is a South African professional football manager and former player who was most recently the manager of Cape Town Spurs.
+Shaun Bartlett (born 31 October 1972) is a South African professional soccer manager and former player who was most recently the manager of Cape Town Spurs.
 During his playing career, he played as a striker.

 Early life

 Born in Cape Town, Bartlett was raised by his grandmother in Factreton on the Cape Flats.
 He began playing for his church team and quickly developed a deft striking ability on the field.
 He was also a talented cricketer.

 Club career

 Bartlett began his career with his hometown Cape Town Spurs and then moved to Major League Soccer and the Colorado Rapids in the league's inaugural season in 1996.
 Halfway through the 1997 season, he was traded to the MetroStars on 10 July.
 Bartlett left MLS, without leaving much of a mark and returned to his home country.
 He later went on loan to FC Zürich and then transferring there for good in 1998.
 He went on loan to Charlton Athletic in 2000, and moved there in 2001 on a permanent deal worth £2 million.
 Bartlett won the Premier League Goal of the Season award in 2000–01, for his volley against Leicester City.
 He was released by the club in May 2006.

 Bartlett then returned to South Africa signing with Kaizer Chiefs and in the summer of 2008 retired from professional football.
 After several discussions, he then made a return to football with Bloemfontein Celtic.